-The Company now operates three dispensaries with the acquisition of the third, the South Reno Dispensary, finalized on June 7, 2024, with its grand opening occurring on June 26, 2024.
+The Company now owns and operates three dispensaries with the acquisition of the third, the South Reno Dispensary, finalized on June 7, 2024.
+Its grand opening was on June 26, 2024.
 It is a 6,500 square foot, purpose-built, retail cannabis dispensary.
-With the dispensary's desirable location in a high traffic, flourishing area of Southern Reno, the Company anticipates strong revenue growth from this acquisition, along with the added benefit of allowing it to expand the portion of its cultivation capacity sell through.
+With the dispensary's desirable location in a high traffic, flourishing area of Southern Reno, the Company has seen strong revenue growth from this acquisition, along with the added benefit of allowing it to expand the portion of our cultivation capacity sell through.

-Our two established stores, an 8,000-square foot retail dispensary, located in Sparks, Nevada, and a 6,000-square foot dispensary located in Fernley, Nevada collectively service a total of more than 125,000 recreational and medical cannabis customers per quarter, with over 700 SKUs in each store.
+Our two established stores are an 8,000-square foot retail dispensary, located in Sparks, Nevada, and a 6,000-square foot dispensary located in Fernley, Nevada.
+Silver State Relief had total retail sales of \$28.7 million during the year ended March 31, 2025 as compared to \$25.3 million in the year ended January 31, 2024.
+The three stores now collectively service a total of more than 174,000 recreational and medical cannabis customers per quarter, with over 700 SKUs in each store.